jonfru/jonfru.github.io/torsion.markdown

 >- the image of every component of $\partial(\Sigma)$ is an elevation of some $w_i$ to $f(\pi_1(\Sigma))\le F,$ and
 >- the total degree of the elevations of $w_i$ to $f(\pi_1(\Sigma))$ is uniform across all $i\le n$.

-This is often better explain by means of a pullback diagram:
+This is often better explained by means of a pullback diagram:

 <div align="center">
   <img src="diag.png" style="max-width: 100%; width: 700px;" />